 Take us back to the 90's when the only way of celebrating was with a buffet dinner.
 We’re talking countless pieces of pizza, OD'ing on jellybeans and soft-serve ice-cream on tap—all washed down with a traffic light mocktail, of course.
 Ahh, those were the days.
 While buffets don’t quite exist like they used to, the City of Sails still has a decent crack at things, and some have redefined what we thought we knew about buffet restaurants.
 We’ve tracked down Auckland's best all-you-can-eat restaurants for when à la carte just doesn’t cut it.
 Stretchy pants are advised.

 Eight is a buffet restaurant with class.
 Located in the luxury Cordis, the restaurant serves dishes from not one, not two, but eight (EIGHT!) kitchens all offering unique dining experiences.
-Their Auckland all-you-can-eat menu will take you on an international culinary adventure.
-Feast on everything from Indian curries and sushi to seafood and dim sum.
-You’ll find us eating our way through the New York-style grill.
-If you still have room, the dessert bar will have you thinking you’ve been transported to Willy Wonka’s chocolate factory.
-There’s even a chocolate fountain.
+Their Auckland all-you-can-eat menu will take you on an international culinary adventure through breakfast, lunch, dinner or dessert (or all of the above).
+Feast on everything from Indian curries and sushi to seafood and dim sum, and then go nuts on dessert - there's even a chocolate fountain - enough said.

 Located in Skycity, you can buffet your way through breakfast, lunch, AND dinner at Fortuna.
 Perfect for a food-fuelled celebration or just to treat yo'self, you can gorge on all the classic buffet fixings and then some.
 Expect fresh rotisserie chicken, glazed champagne ham, live carvery, and an Asian specialty station.
 If that's not enough to get you booking, how about a salad bar... to balance out the dessert selection and ice cream station?
 Have your cake and eat it, too.